Loading...

 Customer Due Diligence (CDD)

-Customer Due Diligence (CDD) is a process used by financial institutions and businesses to verify the identity of their clients and assess potential risks of illegal activities, such as money laundering or terrorist financing.
+Customer Due Diligence (CDD) is a critical process used by financial institutions and businesses to verify the identity of their clients and assess potential risks of illegal activities, such as money laundering or terrorist financing.

 Customer Identification Program (CIP)